-The book will be published on 0 December.
-The print order is low so buy now to make sure you get your copy.
+The print order is limited so buy now to make sure you get your copy.

 The history of Cape Town harbour

 The two photographs on the left are from 1898.
 The photo on the right is 1936.
-In 38 years, wood and sail made way for larger ships of steel, burning fossil fuels.
+In 38 years, wood and sail made way for larger steel, burning fossil fuels.
+The book shows how the city was cut off from the sea, and how the V&A re-established that connection.

 The inside story

-David Jack (the V&A’s first CEO) suggested this book.
+The book was David Jack’s idea (V&A’s first CEO).
 His contributions were invaluable.
-Current CEO David Green and his team provided up-to-date insight.
+Current CEO David Green and his team, as well as tenants and consultants, provided up-to-date insight.

 Living at the Waterfront

-Buy or rent in a neighbourhood renown for its safety and cleanliness.
+Buy or rent in a neighbourhood renowned for its safety and cleanliness.
 Shopping and dining on your doorstep.
 It’s a unique Waterfront neighbourhood.

 An unbeatable CBD experience